Yogiexc/Yogiexc/README.md

 # 👋 Hi there, I’m Bryan Yogie Saputra

 🎓 Informatics Student at UNS
-💻 Passionate about Computer Networking and Web Development
+🌱 Currently learning Web Development (still a beginner, but excited to grow)
-🚀 Always eager to learn and build impactful tech solutions
+💻 Interested in Computer Networking and how things work behind the scenes 🚀 Always eager to learn and build impactful tech solutions